Cornered (1945 film): Plot

 To stir things up, Gerard tricks Incza into believing he has the full dossier on Jarnac.
 Incza breaks into the hotel safe, but it is not there.
 Gerard is sent to Camargo's room, where Camargo's wife keeps him busy by trying to seduce him into her life of luxury and easy vice.
 Gerard kisses her, but rejects her advance; he still loves his wife, although "Her teeth were crooked and she was too thin".
 He tells the señora he is "bored" and cannot wait any longer for Camargo.

 Meanwhile, Incza has been searching Gerard's room and realises there is no dossier.
 When the "valet" Diego interrupts, Incza kills him.
 Gerard returns and is detained as a murder suspect, but a waiter confirms his alibi.
 Still, Gerard is given 48 hours to leave the country.

 When Incza tells him that Jarnac will be seeing Camargo at his "old office", Gerard decides to stake out a bar Madame Jarnac recalls was once their meeting place.
 It is a trap.
 Gerard is captured, and Jarnac finally makes his appearance.
 While they wait for Incza to arrive with the dossier, Jarnac makes a political speech on how America's failure to see that their injustice across the world and the resulting poverty of nations (as happened in Germany after World War I) means that there will always be people like him.

 Incza attempts to betray Jarnac to Camargo, before realising Jarnac is there.
 Hoping to regain Jarnac's trust, he reveals that there is no dossier.
 Jarnac kills him.
 Gerard is to die as well, with Camargo as a witness that the two men shot each other.
 Camargo objects, but Jarnac threatens him with a paper in his possession.
 Gerard seizes the distraction to overpower Jarnac.
 He punches Jarnac over and over until Santana and Dubois arrive.
 To their disappointment, Jarnac is dead, but Gerard shows them the paper detailing Jarnac's connection to Camargo.
-As Santana now tells the police, this should be sufficient to expose the entire organisation.
+As Santana now tells the police, this should be sufficient to expose the entire organization.